4/20/23

 The act of moving towards that integration can be thought of as yoga the verb.
 Therefore, practicing yoga is not an attempt to arrive anywhere new, it's the act of returning to our truest selves.

-When we start to let all parts of ourselves (body, mind, emotions, heart, soul) speak and be heard, we are practicing yoga.
+When we start to let all parts of ourselves (body, mind, emotions, heart, soul) speak and be heard, we are practicing yoga the verb.

-When we follow curiosity about mind-body healing, we are beginning yoga.
+When we follow curiosity about mind-body healing, we are beginning yoga the verb.

 With this definition, it is my belief that yoga can be accessible to anyone.